Isabela Scalabrini: Biography

 Born in the Copacabana neighborhood, Scalabrini graduated in journalism by Faculdades Integradas Hélio Alonso, in Rio de Janeiro.
-Reporter of Globo since 1979, she was hired after an one-year paid internship.
+Reporter of Globo since 1979, she was hired after a one-year paid internship.
 Scalabrini started in the apuration and six months later, she was to the Sports Department.
 When Scalabrini arrived in Globo, there's no one woman working there.
 The journalist started making reports to Globo Esporte, and she covered several sports modalities, with exception of the soccer, that was always destined to the men of the redation.

 It was in the 1983 Pan American Games, in Caracas, Venezuela, that Scalabrini had her first opportunity of make an outstanding work.
 According to the journalist herself, she only was assigned to cover the competition because she had a "very modern" boss.
 During the competition, Brazil got several medals in the amateur sports, precisely that who Scalabrini was designed to cover, like rowing and swimming.
 Of this way, Scalabrini got, for first time, that her reports aired on Jornal Nacional, one of the main programs of the station.
 After her good performance on the 1983 Pan American Games, Scalabrini was assigned to cover the 1984 Olympic Games, in Los Angeles, and 1988, in Seoul, South Korea, and the 1986 World Cup, in Mexico, in addition to many volleyball and basketball championships.
 Scalabrini presented Globo Esporte, Esporte Espetacular and Fantástico in the 80s, and RJTV in the 90s.